TABLE OF CONTENTS

 There are no state restrictions on short-term health insurance plans in Kentucky, which means that insurers must abide by the federal guidelines instead.
 The purpose of a temporary health insurance policy is to cover you for a short time when you have a gap in your coverage.
 A short-term plan can cover your medical expenses so you don’t have to pay out of pocket while you’re waiting for coverage to begin under an employer’s health plan, are temporarily unemployed, or are waiting to enroll in Medicare.

 Short-term policies sold in Kentucky can have a maximum term of one year.
 If needed, you can renew a policy for a total of three years.
-Insurers offering these policies don’t need to abide by ACA rules.
+Insurers offering these policies don’t need to abide by Affordable Care Act rules.
 This means you can be denied coverage for preexisting conditions and your premiums can be increased if you’ve been sick or injured in the past.

 The state of Kentucky doesn’t require residents to have health insurance coverage, but the Affordable Care Act does mandate health insurance coverage on the federal level.
 While you won’t suffer any tax penalties for not having coverage, not being insured will disqualify you for the Advanced Premium Tax Credit.